 - Swelling of the eyes, jaw, throat, or neck.

 There are other symptoms of throat cancer that vary according to the location of a tumour.

 Stay tuned with BYJU’S to learn more about throat cancer, its causes, symptoms, treatments and types.

 What is Throat cancer?

-Throat cancer is a general term that applies to cancer that develop and grow in the throat or in the voice box.
+Throat cancer is a general term that applies to cancer that develops and grow in the throat or in the voice box.

-There are different types of throat cancer and are differentiate based on the part of the throat where cancer originated or developed.
-The different Types of throat cancer are:
+There are different types of throat cancer and are differentiated based on the part of the throat where the cancer originated or developed.
+The different types of throat cancers are:

 - Glottic cancer.

 - Subglottic cancer.

 What are the causes of throat cancer?